top of page

 Creditors can request reviews every 6 months or 12 months, but they have to accept the original payment.

-Finally this is not an exact science but usually plans like this last 2 years, creditors lose money on minimum payment, they are likely to write off the debt or accept vastly reduced payments
+Finally this is not an exact science but usually plans like this last 2 years, creditors lose money on minimum payments, they are likely to write off the debt or accept vastly reduced payments

 IMAGE12.jpeg